GRI: 102-9; 202; 204-1

 UN SDGs: 2, 5

-Through sourcing, Walmart intends to delight our customers around the world and promote inclusive economic growth and development.
-We aim to create economic opportunities for our suppliers, for the people they employ, for their communities and for people who work throughout supply chains.
+Through sourcing, Walmart intends to delight our customers around the world while promoting inclusive economic growth and development.
+We aim to create economic opportunities for the people who work throughout our supply chains - our suppliers, the people they employ and their communities.

 Key goals & metrics

 |Between 2013-2023, purchase an incremental $250 billion in products supporting American jobs||Incremental cumulative total purchases||$105 billion||$145 billion||$196 billion184|

 |Between 2021-2030, purchase an incremental $350 billion in products supporting American jobs||Incremental cumulative total purchases||$12 billion|

 |Number of diverse suppliers185 to our U.S. businesses — goods and services||~ 2,900||~ 2,900||~ 2,600|